-Achieving operational excellence is an organizational journey, but sometimes it can feel like a never-ending quest for hidden treasure.
+Achieving operational excellence is an organizational journey, but sometimes it can feel like a never-ending quest for hidden treasures.

 Operational excellence is an essential strategy to sustain growth while staying ahead of the competition.

-But in reality, it’s a vague concept that leaves many of us looking like:
+But in reality, it’s a vague concept that leaves many of us looking like this:

-Let’s uncover what is operational excellence and why it’s important.
+Let’s uncover the principles of operational excellence and why it’s important.
 Then we’ll look at a couple of operational excellence examples showing how companies address it on their own terms.